Published: January 21, 2021

 There’s no such thing as micromanagement in our neck of the woods.
 Being a flat organization, Envano has eliminated the hierarchy between leadership and the rest of the team.
 This allows for open dialogue between departments and encourages people to run with their ideas.
 The following quote illustrates this nicely:

 “One of the first things I learned at Envano is if you want to see something done you have the freedom to do it yourself.
-The team is happy to give you recommendations and advice, but the ability to put it into action is yours.” — Loy Vang, Interactive Designer
+The team is happy to give you recommendations and advice, but the ability to put it into action is yours.” — Loy Vang, Senior Designer

 4. The workload is balanced